joaogouveia89/Sorting-Comparasion-app/README.md

 # Sorting App 📱🚀

-An Android application that allows users to sort a shuffled list with 3000 items using three sorting algorithms: **Bubble Sort** and **Quick Sort**.
+An Android application that allows users to sort a shuffled list with 3000 items using two sorting algorithms: **Bubble Sort** and **Quick Sort**.
 The app measures the execution time of each sorting method and displays the result on the UI.

 ## 📌 Technologies Used